 Is your soap dispenser pump not working?
 Soap dispensers are fairly reliable devices.
 You push down on the finger pump, soap emerges through the spout, and the pump automatically retracts for the next cycle.
-But sometimes things get mess up inside the pump.
+But sometimes things get messed up inside the pump.
 When a pump isn't working, it's usually because it's clogged or the spring is broken.
 Internal seals may fail in a well-used pump, but they aren't replaceable.

 How Does It Work?